-CELL PHONES
+CELL PHONES AND SMART WATCHES

-The use of cell phones is not permitted while students are on campus.
-If students have a cell phone with them, all phones must remain in their backpacks or lockers and be TURNED OFF at all times.
-Additionally, they may not be used at Daycare.
+The use of cell phones OR smart watches (such as an apple watch) are not permitted while students are on campus or on a fieldtrip.
+If students have a cell phone or a smart watch with them, all phones and smart watches must remain in their backpacks or lockers and be TURNED OFF at all times.
+Smart Watches are defined as any watch that can access the internet or receive email or text messages.
+Additionally, neither of these devices may be used at Daycare or after school clubs.